 Other vitamin deficiency patterns exist as well in African Americans.
 A study conducted at Duke University Medical Center found that “in African Americans, but not whites, lower levels of beta-carotene and vitamin C were significantly associated with early markers implicated in cardiometabolic conditions and cancer.”

 Higher vitamin C levels were also protective against lead exposure due to the vitamin’s ability to inhibit the intestinal absorption of lead as well as its ability to promote its urinary excretion.
 Essentially vitamin C acts as a barrier to lead absorption and a promoter of its excretion.
 Environmentalists confirm that urban air, soil, and water tend to hold comparably higher lead levels due to a history of industrial presence in cities and their proximity to neighborhoods mostly populated with African Americans.
 Increasing the vitamin C content in a multivitamin for an urban population disproportionately exposed to lead is a sound approach to population health.

-Vitamin K is critical for normal blood clotting but African Americans have an increased propensity to form adverse blood clots after surgery and associated with strokes, heart attacks, and other embolisms, therefore additional vitamin K in a multivitamin for this population should also be avoided.
-Unlike most other multivitamins, Sequence Multivitamins has no vitamin K.
+Vitamin K is critical for normal blood clotting, but African Americans have an increased propensity to form adverse blood clots after surgery and are associated with strokes, heart attacks, and other embolisms, therefore, additional vitamin K in a multivitamin for this population is best avoided.
+Unlike most other multivitamins, GNetX Sequence Multivitamins has no vitamin K.

-As you can see, a good deal of thought went into the formula for Sequence Multivitamins making them the single best multivitamins for African Americans.
+As you can see, a good deal of research went into the formula for GNetX Sequence Multivitamins making them the single best multivitamins for Black Americans.